theishangoswami/testbook_app/README.md

 # Testbook UI Clone

 Made a UI clone of the Testbook Android App using Flutter.
-Built it to experience and explore the testbook app before it's interview.
+Built it to experience and explore the testbook app.
+Bulding this was pretty fun.

 ## Getting Started